miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 ---

+## Dumps Code Context on Claude 3.7

+> All that above stuff was really me just storytelling to establish context with
+> an article.
+The AI hadn't even really looked at the specific files we're
+> working yet, or the `.curorrules` and `README.md` that with tons more
+> exposition.
+I don't give any prompt instructions to go along with the files to
+> see whether Claude can infer it.

 &lt;think&gt;
 This message contains a lot of exposition about Python frameworks, FastHTML, and programming philosophy.
 Let me extract the key points: